TechToSpeech/terraform-aws-serverless-static-wordpress/README.md

 The configuration of the plugin has been set up such that no additional configuration is required unless you wish to change any options.

-You may now edit Wordpress as you would normally, customise your site as you like, and when ready proceed to the 'Run' section of the WP2Static plugin, and click the 'Generate Static Site' button.
+You may now edit Wordpress as you would normally, customize your site as you like, and when ready proceed to the 'Run' section of the WP2Static plugin, and click the 'Generate Static Site' button.
 This will take some minutes depending on the size of your site.
 When complete the site will be published in S3, and available via the public URL configured in your module definition.